Particle Systems arising from an anti-ferromagnetic Ising model: Setup

 where $a= x$ and $b=u x$.

-The relevance of the above discussion is that we can write the partition function and probabilities of observing a local configuration in the thermodynamic limit as expressions involving $K(z,w)$ (see \cite{bou:08} and \cite{KOS:06}).
+The relevance of the above discussion is that we can write the free energy and probabilities of observing a local configuration in the thermodynamic limit as expressions involving $K(z,w)$.
 The characteristic polynomial for the fundamental domain, $P(z,w)$, is defined to be the determinant of $K(z,w)$.
-This gives The logarithm of the partition function can be written in terms of the characteristic polynomial, namely
+This gives